do-kiss/NXShare/README.md

 NXShare starts a small web server on your Switch.
 Open the displayed URL in any browser on a PC, phone or tablet (same WiFi required), and you get a clean gallery view of all your screenshots and videos - with thumbnails, filters and multi-select download.

-- 🎬 Browse all screenshots and videos with thumbnails
+- 🎬 Browse and view all screenshots and videos
+- 🔍 Filter by screenshots/videos or by game
 - ⬇️ Download individual files or select multiple at once
-- 🔍 Filter by screenshots/videos or by game

 ## Screenshots